DSD-Cohort-Spring2025-TeamJ/local-service-back-end-contractor/README.md

     * If required parts are out of stock, technicians are notified in advance.
   * **Scalable Backend:** Handles user requests, admin approvals, and email workflows efficiently.

+## Usage
+- For Users: Visit the web app, describe your issue, and book a service.
+- For Admins: Log in to the admin panel to manage bookings.
+- For Technicians: Check your email for assigned bookings and updates on parts availability.

 ## How It Works
   1. **User Submission:** The end user visits the web app and submits a description of their issue (e.g., "leaking pipe in the kitchen").
   2. **AI Analysis:** The AI processes the description and suggests the best service match (e.g., plumbing).